Change Point Detection on A Separable Model for Dynamic Networks: Discussion

 The STERGM \citep{STERGM} used in our method is a flexible model to fit dynamic networks with both dyadic and temporal dependence.
 It manages dyad formation and dissolution separately, as the underlying reasons that induce the two processes are usually different in reality.
 Furthermore, the ERGM suite \citep{ergm_package} provides an extensive list of network statistics to capture the structural changes, and we develop an R package $\texttt{CPDstergm}$ to implement the proposed method.

-Several improvements to our change point detection method are possible.
+Several improvements to our change point detection framework are possible.
 Relational phenomena by nature have degrees of strength, and dichotomizing valued networks into binary networks may introduce biases for analysis \citep{thomas2011valued}.
-We can extend the STERGM with a valued ERGM \citep{ValuedERGM, desmarais2012statistical, caimo2020multilayer} to facilitate change point detection in dynamic valued networks.
+To this end, we can extend the STERGM with a valued ERGM \citep{ValuedERGM, desmarais2012statistical, caimo2020multilayer} to facilitate change point detection in dynamic valued networks.
 Moreover, the number of participants and their attributes are subject to change over time.
 It is necessary for a change point detection method to adjust the network sizes as in \cite{krivitsky2011adjusting}, and to adapt the time-evolving nodal attributes by incorporating the Exponential-family Random Network Model (ERNM) as in \cite{ERNM} and \cite{fellows2013analysis}.
+In addition, the proposed framework can be extended to detect change points in dynamic multilayer networks \citep{sohn2017bayesian, wang2025change}, where different types of interactions for a fixed set of nodes are observed simultaneously.
+Lastly, recent advances in contrastive learning \citep{ermshaus2023clasp, puchkin2023contrastive} present a novel and promising direction for developing adaptive and data-driven approaches to change point detection in dynamic networks.